Altinn/altinn-studio-docs/content/events/api/_index.en.md

 toc: true
 ---

-The Altinn Events API is an HTTP-based RESTful API that provides access to cloud events published to Altinn by Altinn Apps and other event publishers.
+The Altinn Events API is an HTTP-based RESTful API that provides endpoints and actions for publishing of events and subscribing to events from Altinn 3 Apps and other registered sources.

 ## Base URL